 Coral Reefs Can Turn Growth On and Off

-Coral reefs do not grow continuously and some reefs off Australia are dead structures, relics from past periods of growth.
+by Sara Coelho Coral reefs do not grow continuously and some reefs off Australia are dead structures, relics from past periods of growth.
 But this is not necessarily a sign of major ecological catastrophe - when the opportunities arise, reefs know how to make the most out of it and can grow very quickly.
+The Great Barrier Reef

 Reef growth depends on a number of environmental factors, but two are especially important: sunlight and space to expand.
 This means that reefs can grow extensively in clear water, mud free environments where sunlight penetrates deep into the water column.
 In the long term, rising sea levels also come in handy as they provide vertical space for reef expansion.
+'We don't know fully what is going to happen to coral reef growth under changed environmental conditions, but the potential for reef growth and recolonisation is there.'
+Professor Chris Perry, Manchester Metropolitan University

 Deep-Sea Octopuses' Origin Traced Back To Antarctica